Huskies vs. Aztecs: National Championship Betting Trends, Record ATS, Home/Road Splits

 UConn vs. San Diego State: Betting Trends, Record ATS, Home/Road Splits - National Championship

-The No. 4 seed UConn Huskies (30-8) are 7.5-point favorites to win the NCAA Tournament National Championship over the No. 5 seed San Diego State Aztecs (32-6) on Monday at NRG Stadium.
-The matchup tips off at 9:20 PM and airs on CBS.
-The matchup has an over/under of 132.5 points.
+The national champion will be decided when the UConn Huskies (30-8) and San Diego State Aztecs (32-6) meet in the final game of the NCAA Tournament on Monday at NRG Stadium, beginning at 9:20 PM, live on CBS.
+Bookmakers expect UConn to win it all, naming the as 6.5-point favorites.
+The matchup has an over/under set at 131.5 points.

 UConn vs. San Diego State Odds & Info